 Because - Welcome to Russia!
 Cassa 29 (or: counter 29) was just the beginning of a ping-pong journey among several other counters.
 To make a long story short: C-29 could have issued the ticket – but only against cash.
 Since I had only credit cards with me, I was sent to counter 11.
 That counter can do both: Issue the ticket and accept credit cards.
 However, I am a foreigner, and before seeing counter 11, I was supposed to present my passport with the Kazakh and Uzbek visa for inspection at counter 1 first.

 After a very entertaining four hours spent at the Kazan train station, I finally held the train ticket for Tashkent in my hands.
 2nd class though, since the ticket agent wouldn’t allow me to travel in 3rd class – for whatever reason.
 Well, I was quite proud to have obtained this piece of paper on my own.
-By doing so, I saved the 100 Rubles surcharge that my hostel is charging to organize train tickets for their guests.
-In fact, I was so proud and excited about my achievement, that I offered myself a beer that evening – which incidentally came at 100 Rubles.
+By doing so, I saved a whopping 100 Rubles surcharge that my hostel applies to railway tickets ordered though them.
+In fact, I was so proud and excited about my achievement, that I offered myself a beer that evening – which incidentally cost 100 Rubles.

 That night I went to bed a bit tired and drunk.
 And I learned next morning that men could also give other men the evil stare.
 I felt like a 22-year-old girl from Indiana.
 Or like a pink dog.
 Depends on how one is looking at it...